Mary D. Nichols

-Mary Dolores Nichols (born 1945) is an American attorney and government official who has been the chairwoman of the California Air Resources Board (CARB) since 2007.
+Mary Dolores Nichols (born 1945) is an American attorney and government official who was the chairwoman of the California Air Resources Board (CARB) from 2007 to 2020.
 She also held that post between 1979 and 1983.
 From 1999 to 2003, she served as secretary of the California Natural Resources Agency in the cabinet of then-Governor Gray Davis.
 Due to her efforts to combat global warming, she has been dubbed "the Queen of Green", and described as "the most influential environmental regulator in history."

 In November 2020, she was named a possible candidate for administrator of the Environmental Protection Agency.
 In December 2020, it was announced that Michael S. Regan would serve in the role.

 Early life and education

 Nichols was born in Minneapolis, Minnesota in April 1945, and was raised in Ithaca, New York.
 Her father, Benjamin Nichols, was a professor at Cornell University and socialist mayor of Ithaca; while her mother, Ethel Baron Nichols, led the Ithaca public schools' foreign language department.
 Mary Nichols received her bachelor's degree from Cornell in 1966 and her Juris Doctor from Yale Law School in 1971, a time when few women enrolled in law school.
 She passed the State Bar of California and awarded license #52660 on June 2, 1972.